 - Select Financials.

 - From the Settings - Financials page, in the Project Budget Type section, click on Change Budget Type.

 - Select Fixed Price, enter the fixed price value and then click Change.

 By using the Fixed Price project budget type, you get access to additional reports and data within your project’s budget.
 Below is an overview of the additional information available to you.

 Fixed Price Projects have access to additional budget details to help you understand if you are on track with your budget, or if you are above or below your set price cap.
 On top of that, Forecast provides you with detailed information on how those calculations are made.
 Simply hover over each number to see the formula and the calculations used.

-Within the Budget page, you will be able to see for Fixed Price Projects only:
+Within Financials Overview, you will be able to see for Fixed Price Projects only:

 - A fixed price cap: this is added to your budget graph, as a blue line.

-- Additional Data to your Budget report: On the right side of the Budget page, Forecasts provides additional data about your project's Fixed Price budget such as:
+- Additional Data to your Budget report: On the right side of the Financials Overview page, Forecasts provides additional data about your project's Fixed Price budget such as:

 - Fixed Price Budget